 Table of Contents

-What It Takes To Drive A Fire Truck
+What It Takes To Drive A Fire Apparatus

 Note: Many people use the terms fire truck and fire engine interchangeably, but they are actually different types of vehicles.
 To learn about what makes them different, read: What’s the Difference Between a Fire Engine and a Fire Truck?